borntofrappe/flutter-dev/ticker/README.md

 +overAndUnderCenterOpacity: 0.0,
 ```

-As a matter of preference update the widget tree to add padding, divide the space between the two section and change the default colors.
+As a matter of preference update the widget tree to add padding, divide the space between the two section, change the default colors and add a custom font.

 Also as a matter of preference stagger the animation for the initial count to have successive columns animated in sequence and with a snappier timing function.